Tofuku-ji

 When is the best time to see autumn leaves at Tofuku-ji?

-Mid to late November is peak season, usually around November 15-30.
-The temple opens early (8:30am) during autumn, and mornings are less crowded.
-Weekday visits are recommended.
+Mid to late November is peak season, usually around November 15–30.
+The temple opens early (8:30 AM) during autumn, and mornings are noticeably less crowded.
+Weekdays are strongly recommended; weekends and the November 23 holiday see massive lines for the Tsutenkyo Bridge view.
 Check the temple website for current foliage conditions.

 Is Tofuku-ji worth visiting outside of autumn?